platecms/plate-api-docs/source/includes/_posts.md

 --------- | -----------
 :site_translation_id | The id of the site translation to which the posts belong :site_id | The id of the site to which the posts belong :post_status | Optional.
-The post_status of the posts to filter One of "published" and "unpublished".
+The post_status of the posts to filter for.
+One of `[published,unpublished]` :slug | Optional.
+The slug of the posts to filter for :title | Optional.
+The title of the posts to filter for

 #### Alternative endpoints